-Greencards obtained through marriage where the marriage is less than 2 years old at the time of interview are classified as conditional.
-In other words, the lawful permanent resident status will expire in 2 years and the couple must reapply to remove the condition.
-Failure to reapply to remove the condition in a timely manner can lead to unfortunate consequences including canceling the greencard.
-If the marriage is more than 2 years in length when the interview occurs then the greencard classification will be permanent and the card is issued in 10 year increments.
+Green cards obtained through marriage where the marriage is less than two years old at the time of interview are classified as conditional.
+In other words, the lawful permanent resident status will expire in two years, and the couple must reapply to remove the condition.
+Failure to reapply to remove the condition in a timely manner can lead to unfortunate consequences including canceling the green card.
+If the marriage is more than two years in length when the interview occurs, then the green card classification will be permanent and the card is issued in 10-year increments.
 Immigration interviews for 10-year cards are often more detailed and difficult for couples.

 Immigration officers are extremely well-trained in determining the bona fide relationship of the couple and as such will often delve into many sensitive areas of a relationship.
 Often new marriages are put at risk in this process if the parties are unable to respond to the officer’s inquiries in the proper manner.
 Unfortunately, because there is an extremely high fraud rate in marriage-based immigration cases, even the strongest marriage can sometimes be at risk in a green card denial.
 Therefore, it is important to consult a qualified immigration attorney to properly review the specific circumstances of each case.

 Call our Tampa Bay area offices at 727-219-9009 to speak to an experienced attorney today.